freenas/freenas-docs/userguide/virtualmachines.rst

 If the system has multiple physical network interface cards, use the :guilabel:`NIC to attach` drop-down menu to specify which physical interface to associate with the VM.
-To prevent a network interface reboot when the VM is powered on, edit the :ref:`interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.
+To prevent a network interface reset when the VM starts, edit the :ref:`network interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.

 Set a :guilabel:`Device Order` number to determine the boot order of